werf/werf/docs/_includes/reference/cli/werf_helm_template.md

             create the release namespace if not present --dependency-update=false
-            update dependencies if they are missing before installing the chart --description=''
+            update dependencies if they are missing before installing the chart --deploy-report-path=''
+            save deploy report in JSON to the specified path --description=''
             add a custom description
       --devel=false